mulitet4/Day-Zen/README.md

 # What is Day Zen?

 Day Zen is an app to keep track of all the things you want to remind yourself of everyday!
-Simply add what you want to remind yourself, and the app will send you your list of reminders everyday
+Simply add what you want to remind yourself, and the app will send you your list of reminders everyday.
+[Download Here]()

 # Why?